franleplant/reform/README.md

 ```

-1- Define your state with fields and errors
+1- Define a place in your state to store your fields and field errors

-> NOTE Reform does not care where you store your state.
-This is a good way but you should free
+> Reform does not have opinions where these should be
-to accomodate as you like it, in fact you could even go as far as storing Form state into Redux, but
-I would recommend against.

-2- Define your `onChange` handlers
+2- Define `onChange` handler

-In here I show you how to create a generic `onChange` handler to be re-used in all fields (or at least in most)

 > NOTE how the onChange receives a new paramater called `control`, that's Reform in the works :smile:
+`control` will provide the already calculated value (`event.target.value` by default) and the validation state

 3- Define your `onSubmit` handler

 It's important that your form has an `onSubmit` handler to Reform to work correctly

-Note how onSubmit receives a new parameter called `form`, that's Reform in the works :smile:
+> NOTE how onSubmit receives a new parameter called `form`, that's Reform in the works :smile:
+`form` will provide you with few useful APIs such as `isValid` and `getErrorMap`

 4- Render your form

 The important part here is that you need to wrap everything in `<Reform>`

-> NOTE that most of the steps is just React plain form and input handling, that's fine and that's the goal of Reform,
-we only add information to those hooks but the paradigm is the same.
+There are some techniques that we explore on the examples where we abstract a little bit the pumbling that's
+inherent to React Form Handling, but this is the big picture, as you see, the API is super minimal

 ## Index